A Survey of Densest Subgraph Discovery on Large Graphs

 For example, for the graph in Fig. \ref{fig:coreexact}, its $k_{max}$ is 4.
 In the core decomposition process, the residual subgraph with the highest density is $S_3$ (its density is $25/12$), so the lower bound of $g$ is 3.
 Thus, the DS can be located in the 3-core.
-After that, the DS's in the connected components in the 3-core, i.e., $S_1$ and $S_2$, are computed one by one by {\tt Exact} algorithm.
+After that, the DSs in the connected components in the 3-core, i.e., $S_1$ and $S_2$, are computed one by one by {\tt Exact} algorithm.
 The worst-case time complexity of \texttt{CoreExact} is consistent with that of \texttt{Exact}.
 However, due to the reduced search space, \texttt{CoreExact} runs much faster than \texttt{Exact} in practice.

+{ {\bf Discussion.} Exact algorithms lay the theoretical foundation of the UDS problem by characterizing optimal solutions through flow formulations and linear programming.
+Flow-based methods offer strong optimality guarantees but incur high computational overhead, while LP-based approaches primarily provide structural insights and are more amenable to relaxation, making them better suited for approximation than for exact computation.
+In addition, core-based refinements demonstrate that exploiting intrinsic graph structure can substantially reduce the practical cost of exact algorithms.

+Despite these advances, the reliance of exact methods on repeated max-flow or LP solving remains a major obstacle to scalability on large graphs.
+This limitation directly motivates the development of approximation algorithms, which relax flow and LP formulations to achieve better efficiency while preserving the key structural ideas, and further inspires extensions to dynamic maintenance settings. }

-\subsubsection{Approximation solutions}
+\subsection{Approximation solutions}